A one-day seminar with Dr. Iain McGilchrist

 Psychotherapy – and indeed psychiatry and psychology – find themselves squeezed by demands that are fundamentally destructive of their proper practice and ethic.
 This comes from a misunderstanding of the nature of the therapeutic encounter, which is not a product but a process.

 Who should attend: Psychotherapists, psychiatrists, psychologists and other mental health professionals will find this seminar rewarding.
-It will also be of interest to anyone familiar with philosophy or neuroscience.
+It will also be of interest to academics, students and indeed to anyone interested in questions of mind and meaning.

 9.30 – 10.30 First talk